altdesktop/playerctl/README.md

 ## About

 Playerctl is a command-line utility and library for controlling media players that implement the [MPRIS](http://specifications.freedesktop.org/mpris-spec/latest/) D-Bus Interface Specification.
 Playerctl makes it easy to bind player actions, such as play and pause, to media keys.
+You can also get metadata about the playing track such as the artist and title for integration into statusline generators or other command-line tools.

 For more advanced users, Playerctl provides an [introspectable](https://wiki.gnome.org/action/show/Projects/GObjectIntrospection) library available in your favorite scripting language that allows more detailed control like the ability to subscribe to media player events or get metadata such as artist and title for the playing track.

 ## Using the CLI

 ```
-playerctl [--version] [--list-all] [--all-players] [--player=NAME] [--format=FORMAT] COMMAND
+playerctl [--version] [--list-all] [--all-players] [--player=NAME] [--ignore-player=IGNORE] [--format=FORMAT] COMMAND
 ```

-Pass the name of your player with the `--player` flag, or select all available players with the `--all-players` flag.
-You can find out what players are available to control with the `--list-all` switch.
-If no player is specified, it will use the first player it can find.

 Here is a list of available commands: